Vikariusu/Would-you-rather/README.md

-# Would You Rather Project
+## About

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React + Redux course.

+### Functionality
+Would You Rather app lets the user login (using a list of existing users), view their unanswered and answered questions and vote in a poll.
+User can also view the leaderboard and add a new question.
+Most of the routes require user to login to use app's functionality (creating a question, viewing leaderboard or voting in a poll).

+### Get started:

+* Install all project dependencies with `npm install`
+* Start the development server with `npm start`

+### Stack used:
+* React + Redux (with redux-thunk)
+* React-Router
+* styled-components

+## Data
 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

-## Data

 There are two types of objects stored in our database:

 * Users
 * Questions

+API notes from Udacity's parameters below

 ### Users